ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

           - The Old Gods DLC active to play Zoroastrian characters
           - Sons of Abraham DLC active to play Jewish characters
-          - Rajas of India DLC active to play Eastern faith characters Java SE   - Version 16.0.2 or above installed
+          - Rajas of India DLC active to play Eastern faith characters
+          - The Republic DLC active to play Merchant Republics Java SE   - Version 16.0.2 or above installed

 -----